 Types of Keogh Plans

 The other kind of Keogh plan, a defined benefit plan, determines the annual benefits you’ll receive in retirement.
-Defined benefit plans work like a traditional pension, but you fund it yourself.
-You can contribute up to 100% of your compensation with these plans.
+A defined benefit plan works like a traditional pension, but you fund it yourself.
+You can contribute up to 100% of your compensation into this kind of plan.
 The IRS has the exact formula to calculate your contribution.
 Your salary, years of employment, expected return on plan assets and other stated benefits will determine the contribution amount.

 Keogh Plan Pros and Cons

 Keogh plans provide a number of benefits for self-employed people.
 Their contribution limits are higher, meaning more money goes in the account.
 This could be especially beneficial for older, high income earners.
 Keogh plans offer small business owners and even some employees tax-favored retirement savings.
 Small business employers may also deduct the contributions made for their employees.